European Cities Are Just Saying 'No' to Scandal-Tinged Diesel Vehicles

-BERLIN – Large European cities from Munich to Madrid are banning or restricting diesel vehicles due to mounting alarm over toxic emissions, presenting a major challenge to European car makers who sell millions of them.
+BERLIN – Large European cities from Munich to Madrid are banning or restricting diesel vehicles amid mounting alarm over toxic emissions, presenting a major challenge to European car makers who sell millions of them.

 Continue Reading Below